Trading System Development and Research Notes (2)

 max 28782.979000

-The maximum delay was 28.7 seconds, and the minimum delay was -80ms, resulting in an absurd outcome.
-However, looking at the 75% percentile, the delay was around 181ms, which is better than the initial hypothesis.
+The maximum delay was 28.7 seconds, and the minimum delay was -80ms, which is an outrageous result, but looking at the 75th percentile, it's 181ms, which is better than the initial hypothesis.
+It seems to be a system that becomes thoroughly erratic when unstable.

-I also calculated the delay considering the measurement time, but it didn't affect the result.
+I also calculated considering the measurement time just in case, but it didn't particularly affect the results.

 Conclusion 3

-Hypothesis 3: BF WebSocket data is delayed by more than 500ms in over 75% of cases
+Hypothesis 3: Data from BF WebSocket is delayed by more than 500ms in over 75% of cases

-If there is no bug in the measurement tool, the reliability of the data being sent is questionable.
+Assuming there's no bug in the measurement tool, there are times when the reliability of the distributed data is questionable.

-Hypothesis 4: In IFD orders, there is always a delay of at least 1 second until execution, even during normal trading hours
+Hypothesis 4: In IFD orders, even on a normal exchange, there's always a delay of more than 1 second until execution

 This is another issue discovered in the previous investigation.
-During the start of trading (IFD orders), there was a delay of 2-4 seconds until execution.
-Here, I'll investigate whether this always happens.
+At the start of trading (IFD order), there was a delay of about 2-4 seconds until actual execution.
+Here, I'll investigate whether this occurs every time.

 Data Collection